CynthiaPM/HTML-CSS-structure-exercises/README.md

 ## How to Use

 As these exercises were part of my learning journey, you're welcome to explore the solutions I developed.
 You can clone or download this repository to your local machine and navigate through the exercise folders.
-Feel free to review the code, comments, and solutions to gain insights into HTML and CSS basics.

 ## Acknowledgements

 These exercises were completed as part of the IT Academy Bootcamp, which provided me with a solid foundation in HTML and CSS for web development.

-Happy coding and creating beautiful web pages!